PoisotLab/ms_networkary_classifiers/README.md

 because informedness is insensitive to bias (although it is a linear measure of skill), the overall model performance is better evaluated through the use of MCC [@fig:biasmccinf].
-Because $F_1$ is monotonously sensitive to classifier bias [@fig:bias] and network connectance [@fig:connectance], MCC should be prefered as a measure of model evaluation and comparison.
+Because $F_1$ is monotonously sensitive to classifier bias [@fig:bias] and network connectance @fig:connectance, MCC should be prefered as a measure of model evaluation and comparison.
 When dealing with multiple models, we therefore suggest to find the optimal threshold using informedness, and to pick the best model using MCC (assuming one does not want to use an ensemble model).

 Second, accuracy alone should not be the main measure of model performance, but rather an expectation of how well the model should behave given the class